FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/using_requester_mode.md

     "weight": "390"
 }The communication structure is defined by the interface before the user function is called.
-You must provide, complete, or modify the parameters that <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> needs to establish network and protocol connections.
+You must provide, complete, or modify the parameters that {{< TransferCFT/componentshortname  >}} needs to establish network and protocol connections.

 The initialization function and the user function, if needed, are called when connection requests are made, even for network and protocol connection